 Dose-titration studies should aim at identifying the minimum effective and maximum tolerated levels of active substance reaching bees and parasites.
-As the treatment dose is usually close to the maximum tolerated dose, it is recommended to confirm efficacy and safety in a small scale study before implementing field studies.
+As the treatment dose is usually close to the maximum tolerated dose, it is recommended to confirm efficacy and safety in a small scale study before implementing clinical trials.

 5.3.
-Dose confirmation and field studies
+Dose confirmation studies and clinical trials

-Dose confirmation studies can be combined with clinical field studies, as purpose, design and implementation are similar.
-Dose confirmation and field studies should use the product in the pharmaceutical form for which marketing authorisation is sought.
+Dose confirmation studies can be combined with clinical trials, as purpose, design and implementation are similar.
+Dose confirmation studies and clinical trials should use the product in the pharmaceutical form for which marketing authorisation is sought.
 Dose confirmation studies should be carried out using the recommended dosage.